Washington-University/HCPpipelines/FAQ.md

 version of the gradient unwarping code available at [https://github.com/ksubramz/gradunwarp](https://github.com/ksubramz/gradunwarp) [(Jovicich et al., 2006)][JovicichEtAl].

-The gradient field nonlinearity coefficients for the Connectome Skyra are considered by Siemens to be proprietary information.
+The gradient field nonlinearity coefficients for the [Connectom](#connectom-vs-connectome) Skyra are considered by Siemens to be proprietary information.
 To request access to these coefficients, please contact your Siemens collaboration manager or email [Dingxin Wang][dingxin-email].